 What are the causes of eyelid ptosis?

 Drooping eyelids occur most commonly in older age groups due to the natural ageing process.
-It can however occur in anyone including children.
-With age, the muscles which function to raise the eyelids become stretched and weakened.
+It can, however, occur in anyone, including children.
+With age, the muscles that raise the eyelids become stretched and weakened.
 The eyelids then begin to drip.
-In congenital ptosis, the levator muscle has failed to correctly develop leading to the appearance of ptosis.
-In long-standing uncorrected cases of eyelid ptosis in children, the condition of amblyopia, otherwise known as a lazy eye may occur.
+In congenital ptosis, the levator muscle has failed to develop correctly, leading to the appearance of ptosis.
+In long-standing uncorrected cases of eyelid ptosis in children, the condition of amblyopia, otherwise known as a lazy eye, may occur.

-Some people may as a matter of habit rub their eyes excessively and this has been shown to be linked to the development of droopy eyelids.
-We would recommend avoiding habitual rubbing of the eyes to prevent this from occurring.
-People who have a hayfever allergy should take antihistamine tablets to reduce the likelihood of rubbing their eyes which results in localised inflammation and the possible development of droopy eyelids.
+Some people may as a matter of habit, rub their eyes excessively, and this is linked to the development of droopy eyelids.
+We recommend avoiding habitual eye rubbing to prevent this from occurring.
+People with a hayfever allergy should take antihistamine tablets to reduce the likelihood of rubbing their eyes, resulting in localised inflammation and the possible development of droopy eyelids.

-There are certain medical conditions which may increase the risk of droopy eyelids developing.
+Certain medical conditions may increase the risk of developing droopy eyelids.
 Localised soft tissue infections such as styes may result in eyelid drooping on one side.
 Other causes include traumatic injury to the delicate supporting structures surrounding the eye.
-There are certain nerves which supply the eyelid muscles and if these are damaged as a result of disease or injury then eyelid drooping may occur.
+There are certain nerves which supply the eyelid muscles, and if these are damaged as a result of disease or injury, then eyelid drooping may occur.

-Are there any non-surgical options for ptosis correction?
+Are there any non-surgical options for eyelid ptosis correction?

 Our surgeons commonly get asked whether eyelid ptosis can be corrected without the need for a surgical procedure.
 Sadly, we are unable to recommend any non-surgical options for ptosis treatment.
-There are several types of eye lift creams available online that claim to you reduce eyelid drooping by tightening the eyelids.
+Several types of eye lift creams available online claim to reduce eyelid drooping by tightening the eyelids.
 None of these products has any proven effectiveness.
 There are no facial exercises which are recommended to improve ptosis.
 The best treatment for drooping eyelids is eyelid reduction surgery performed by a specialist plastic surgeon.

-Although there are a lot of treatments promoted online which are claimed to get rid of droopy eyelids without surgery, none have been proven to be effective and in all cases are a significant waste of money.
+Although many treatments promoted online claim to get rid of droopy eyelids without surgery, none have been proven to be effective and, in all cases, are a significant waste of money.
 Common examples of products include vitamin supplements and eye patches.
-The key to effective ptosis is to treat the underlying cause of the condition.
+The key to effective ptosis is to treat the condition’s underlying cause.
 In certain cases, there may be a medical condition responsible.
-Treating the underlying medical condition such as a neuromuscular condition may help to improve eyelid ptosis without the need for surgery.
-Some people particularly men may have a particularly thick set brow causing ptosis, and often the best treatment would be injections of botulinum toxin type A which eliminate the need for invasive surgery.
+Treating the underlying medical condition, such as a neuromuscular condition, may help improve eyelid ptosis without surgery.
+Some people, particularly men, may have a particularly thick set brow, which causes eyelid ptosis.
+Often, the best treatment would be injections of neuromodulators, which eliminate the need for invasive surgery.

 What are the benefits of droopy eyelid surgery?

-Ptosis surgery is suitable for a wide range of people who are keen to improve the appearance of their eyelids.
+Ptosis surgery is suitable for a wide range of people keen to improve their eyelid appearance.
 Benefits of ptosis surgery include:

 - Achieving symmetrical-looking eyes.